 HMRC manage the UK tax system.
 You can find their contact details on the GOV.UK website.

-A significant barrier can sometimes be effectively communicating with HMRC either by phone or face to face.
+A significant barrier for disabled people can sometimes be effectively communicating with HMRC either by phone or face to face.
 We give you some information about the different ways of contacting them if you have additional needs in the dealing with HMRC section of our Disability Tax Guide website.

-Throughout this site we can only offer general guidance on tax topics and you should always obtain specific advice before taking any action.
+Throughout this site we can only offer general guidance on tax topics that are most relevant to those on low incomes and you should always obtain specific advice before taking any action.
 You can find out where to get specialist help in our 'getting help section'.